 State Nicknames include “The Last Frontier,” “Land of the Midnight Sun,” and “Seward’s Icebox.”
 The state motto is “North to the Future.”

-The flag of Alaska consists of eight gold stars, forming the Big Dipper and Polaris, on a dark blue field.
-The Big Dipper is an asterism in the constellation Ursa Major which symbolizes a bear, an animal indigenous to Alaska.
-As depicted on the flag, its stars can be used as a guide by the novice to locate Polaris and determine true north, which varies considerably from magnetic north.
+The flag of Alaska features eight gold stars, representing the Big Dipper and Polaris, on a dark blue field.
+The Big Dipper is an asterism in the constellation Ursa Major that symbolizes a bear, an indigenous Alaskan animal.
+As depicted on the flag, its stars can serve as a guide for novices to locate Polaris and determine true north, which varies considerably from magnetic north.

-The state seal contains rays above the mountains representing the famous Alaskan northern lights.
+The state seal features rays above the mountains, representing the famous Northern Lights of Alaska.
 The smelter symbolizes mining; the train stands for Alaska’s railroads, and ships denote transportation by sea.
-The trees pictured in the seal symbolize the state’s wealth of timber, and the farmer, his horse, and the three shocks of wheat stand for Alaskan agriculture.
+The trees depicted in the seal symbolize the state’s wealth of timber, and the farmer, his horse, and the three shocks of wheat represent Alaskan agriculture.
 The fish and the seals signify the importance of fishing and seal rookeries to Alaska’s economy.

 Also See: